INDEX (Click to go to Article number)

 Region 1.
-Connecticut, Delaware, Maine, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, and Vermont
+Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey New York, Pennsylvania, Rhode Island, Vermont, Washington, D.C

 Region 2.
-Alabama, District of Columbia, Florida, Georgia, Maryland, Mississippi, North Carolina, South Carolina, Tennessee, and Virginia
+Alabama, Florida, Georgia, Mississippi, North Carolina, South Carolina, Tennessee, Virginia, West Virginia

 Region 3.
-Illinois, Indiana, Iowa, Kentucky, Michigan, Minnesota, Missouri, Ohio, Pennsylvania, West Virginia and Wisconsin
+Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio, Kentucky, Missouri, Wisconsin

 Region 4.
-Arkansas, Colorado, Kansas, Louisiana, Nebraska, New Mexico, North Dakota, Oklahoma, South Dakota, Texas and Wyoming
+Arkansas, Colorado, Kansas, Louisiana, New Mexico, Oklahoma, Texas

 Region 5.
-Alaska, Arizona, Idaho, Montana, Nevada, Oregon, Utah, Washington, and Foreign Memberships
+Arizona, Idaho, Montana, Nebraska, North Dakota, South Dakota, Utah, Washington, Wyoming, Foreign Memberships